 Hope City is a young Christian fellowship in the Joplin area with a clear focus on adapting to congregational needs.
 Because Hope City occupies temporary facilities as they grow, they want a virtual Welcome Desk where people could meet the church, get involved, and find opportunities to worship.
 They need more than just a pretty site they could build through online design programs.
-They need an attractive, powerful website with optimized function for the user experience.
+They need an attractive, powerful website with optimized functions for the user experience.

 Though they are still a young church, they are determined to invest in the best.
 They approached Midwestern Interactive to work through their goals and let us do our thing.
 With the creative liberty they were offering, how could we not say no?

 Midwestern Interactive developed a site built on basic web design, but with customized design to the church's big picture goals for communication.
 With church leadership, we determined a hierarchy of information for both church members and new-comers who visit the site as follows:

 Getting Here (service times and location) What to Expect (sermon series, ministries, news, and events), and Immersion in the Church (news and events, service opportunities).

 Then we got to work.

 The user's first interaction with the site spotlights service times in the top left corner.
 This information is also repeated at the bottom of the page, where users are accustomed to finding information.
 Also at the bottom of the page is an embedded map.
 Users can interact with on mobile devices.
 If the user is only there for time and location, that's quickly taken care of.

 Sometimes the user wants more, so the site has clear navigation options as well as relevant content up front.
 The front page provides a Starting Point, so they don't have to self-navigate unless they want to.
 On the Starting Point page, users find quick information to help get them in the church and involved.

 A video from the current sermon series is the first large content item presented on the Home page.
 Regularly updated videos encourage users to interact with the site.
 These videos also give the user a level of comfort before attending in person.